Transform constraints

 When unchecked, the transform of the constrained bones is modified to match the target bone's transform.
 This means when the mix is 100, the constrained bone's transform before the transform constraint is applied has no affect on the resulting transform.

-When Local is unchecked and Relative is checked, flipping the target bone using negative scale can give unwanted results.
+is checked, flipping the target bone using negative scale can give unwanted results.
 For example, when scaling causes the target bone to point in the opposite direction, its world rotation is 180 degrees different than before the scaling.
-When using Relative, this results in the constrained bones being rotated 180 degrees.
+When using Relative

 Target